 TWIN LAKES, CALIF:

-Upper Twin Lake: Annett's Mono Village (760-932-7071) (Ask for the boat house): Orange Power Bait working well around the inlets for pan-sized stringers.
+Upper Twin Lake: Annett's Mono Village (760-932-7071) (Ask for the boat house): Reports of small browns being picked up with Mosquito flies in the early morning.

 VIRGINIA LAKES, CALIF: Carolyn Webb of the Virginia Lakes Resort:

 August has been a great month for fishing overall for both Little Virginia and Big Virginia, even with the double stock (two weeks worth) and no plant last week.

 Number one lure is the red/gold Thomas Buoyant.